priyatam/pie/README.md

-# Publish Literature Magazines, Together
+# Publish Literary Magazines, Together

 Hundreds of magazines and indie publishers publish their literature on print, or bury their word and pdfs in a cms, yet we don't have access to read, edit, and discover them, like machines.